-Paraphrasing UEA’s motto, we like to do politics differently.
-While many of us do retain an interest in studying mainstream politics and policies, whether in relation to migration, citizenship, political speeches, populist political parties or the European supra-state, what primarily unites us is a desire to understand the distribution of material and, in particular, symbolic resources at different levels of society.
+Paraphrasing UEA's motto, we like to do politics differently.
+We are, of course, concerned with traditional political issues such as migration, citizenship, populism, political parties and the EU.
+But we are also united by a desire to understand the distribution of material and, in particular, symbolic resources at different levels of society.

-The overriding interest in the symbolic – or the burgeoning field of cultural politics – means that we pay a great deal of attention to the working of media, both at the institutional level (how major media organisations are regulated and organised) and at the level of the everyday, investigating people’s quotidian and extraordinary media practices.
+Our overriding interest in the symbolic- or the burgeoning field of cultural politics- means that we pay a great deal of attention to the working of media, both at the institutional level (how major media institutions are regulated and organised) and at the level of the everyday, investigating people's quotidian and extraordinary media practices.

 Our research can be divided into three main clusters;

-- Politics of culture (gender, citizenship and belonging, social movements)
+- Politics of culture (gender, citizenship and belonging, globalisation, social movements, identity)

 We are involved in teaching a range of modules in the areas of media, culture, sociology and politics, including ;